MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

   )
 ```

-For example, here is an AAD authentication that will not create a remote R session, but will prompt for a username and password.
+For example, here is an AAD authentication that does not create a remote R session, but rather prompts for a username and password.

 ```R
 >  remoteLoginAAD(